-(B) Upon prevailing in an action brought pursuant to this section, aggrieved persons shall recover the full amount of any unpaid sick time plus any actual damages suffered as the result of the employer's violation of this Act plus an equal amount of liquidated damages.
-Aggrieved persons shall also be entitled to reasonable attorney's fees and costs.

-Headquarters 5 Columbus Circle, 11th floor New York, NY 10019 tel: 212.430.5982

-DC Office 815 16th Street NW, Suite 4162 Washington, DC 20005 Southern Office 2301 21st Ave.
-South, Suite 355 Nashville, TN 37212 tel: 615.915.2417

-(C) Upon prevailing in an action brought pursuant to this section, aggrieved persons shall be entitled to such legal or equitable relief as may be appropriate to remedy the violation, including, without limitation, reinstatement to employment, back pay, punitive damages, compensatory damages payable to the aggrieved person equal to three times the actual damages, and/or injunctive relief.

-(D) Any person aggrieved by a violation of this Act may file a complaint with the Attorney General [or City/County Attorney].
-The filing of a complaint with the Attorney General [or City/County Attorney] will not preclude the filing of a civil action.

-(E) The Attorney General [or City/County Attorney] may bring a civil action to enforce this Act.
+- (B) Upon prevailing in an action brought pursuant to this section, aggrieved persons shall recover the full amount of any unpaid sick time plus any actual damages suffered as the result of the employer's violation of this Act plus an equal amount of liquidated damages.
+Aggrieved persons shall also be entitled to reasonable attorney's fees and costs. - (C) Upon prevailing in an action brought pursuant to this section, aggrieved persons shall be entitled to such legal or equitable relief as may be appropriate to remedy the violation, including, without limitation, reinstatement to employment, back pay, punitive damages, compensatory damages payable to the aggrieved person equal to three times the actual damages, and/or injunctive relief. - (D) Any person aggrieved by a violation of this Act may file a complaint with the Attorney General [or City/County Attorney].
+The filing of a complaint with the Attorney General [or City/County Attorney] will not preclude the filing of a civil action. - (E) The Attorney General [or City/County Attorney] may bring a civil action to enforce this Act.
 The Attorney General [or City/County Attorney] may seek injunctive relief.
-In addition to injunctive relief, or in lieu thereof, for any employer or other person found to have willfully violated this Act, the Attorney General [or City/County Attorney] may seek to impose a fine of [\$X - example: \$1,000] per violation, payable to the [City/County/State].

-(F) The statute of limitations for a civil action brought pursuant to this section shall be for a period of [#] years from the date the alleged violation occurred or the date the employee knew or should have known of the violation.

-(G) Actions brought pursuant to this section may be brought as a class action pursuant to the laws of [state].

-(3) [City/County/State] officials are hereby authorized to consider, to the maximum extent permitted by law, an employer's record of noncompliance with this Act in making decisions on [city/county/state] contracts, land use approvals and other entitlements to expand or operate within the [city/county/state].
-The [city/county/state] is authorized to either deny approval or to condition approval on the employer's future compliance.

-(4) Whistleblower Protection

-(A) The penalties specified in subsection (1)(E), and injunctive and declaratory relief, may be recovered through a civil action brought on behalf of the Agency in a court of competent jurisdiction by a whistleblower or by a representative nonprofit or labor organization designated by said person, pursuant to the following procedures:

-(i) The whistleblower shall give written notice to the Agency of the specific provisions of this Act alleged to have been violated.
-The whistleblower or representative organization may commence a civil action under this subsection if no enforcement action is taken by the Agency within 30 days.

-(ii) Civil penalties recovered pursuant to this subsection shall be distributed as follows: 60 percent to the Agency for enforcement of this act, with 25 percent of that amount reserved for grants to community organizations for outreach and education about employee rights under this Act; and 40 percent to the whistleblower or representative organization to be distributed to the employees affected by the violation.
+In addition to injunctive relief, or in lieu thereof, for any employer or other person found to have willfully violated this Act, the Attorney General [or City/County Attorney] may seek to impose a fine of [\$X example: \$1,000] per violation, payable to the [City/County/State]. - (F) The statute of limitations for a civil action brought pursuant to this section shall be for a period of [#] years from the date the alleged violation occurred or the date the employee knew or should have known of the violation. - (G) Actions brought pursuant to this section may be brought as a class action pursuant to the laws of [State]. - (3) [City/County/State] officials are hereby authorized to consider, to the maximum extent permitted by law, an employer's record of noncompliance with this Act in making decisions on [City/County/State] contracts, land use approvals and other entitlements to expand or operate within the [City/County/State].
+The [City/County/State] is authorized to either deny approval or to condition approval on the employer's future compliance. - (4) [Note: Whistleblower protection provision flagged in the definitions section:] The penalties specified in subsection (1)(E), and injunctive and declaratory relief, may be recovered through a civil action brought on behalf of the Agency in a court of competent jurisdiction by a whistleblower or by a representative nonprofit or labor organization designated by said person, pursuant to the following procedures: - (A) The whistleblower shall give written notice to the Agency of the specific provisions of this Act alleged to have been violated.
+The whistleblower or representative organization may commence a civil action under this subsection if no enforcement action is taken by the Agency within 30 days. - (B) Civil penalties recovered pursuant to this subsection shall be distributed as follows: 60 percent to the Agency for enforcement of this Act, with 25 percent of that amount reserved for grants to community organizations for outreach and education about employee rights under this Act; and 40 percent to the whistleblower or representative organization to be distributed to the employees affected by the violation.
 Any person that prevails in an action under this subsection, whether or not the Agency has intervened in that action, shall be entitled to an award of reasonable attorney's fees, expert fees, and other costs.

-Headquarters 5 Columbus Circle, 11th floor New York, NY 10019 tel: 212.430.5982

-DC Office 815 16th Street NW, Suite 4162 Washington, DC 20005 Southern Office 2301 21st Ave.
-South, Suite 355 Nashville, TN 37212 tel: 615.915.2417